kiako-dev/Lua-Nomic/THESIS.md

--- [PROTO] This isn't the final implementation of this function! function accept(message, author) local fn = load(message, nil, 't', _G) if not fn then return end
-  _G.author = author
+-- [PROTO] This isn't the final implementation of this function! function accept(message, author) local fn = load(message, nil, 't', _G) if not fn then print('The message could not be compiled.') return end _G.author = author pcall(fn)
-  pcall(fn)
   _G.author = nil